zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The script for this episode was written by someone who alw ays gets results – but is not a control freak!
 Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-This podcast is copyright 2008 .

 # Buying Computer Accessories